bromeostasis/conduit/README.md

-# conduit
+# Conduit take-home assignment
 This repository houses the take-home assignment for Conduit Tech.
-Included is all code needed to solve the problem as well as backend tests and an explanation document (this README!)
+Included is all code needed to solve the problem as well as backend tests and an explanation document (this README!).

 ## Running the solution locally